UK Regulatory & Legislative Change 2026 Seminar

 - Updates on the latest court cases

-Who should attend?
+Who should watch?

-This seminar is essential for
+These seminar sessions are essential for

 Senior Compliance Officers